ramSeraph/pywmsdump/README.md

 *    `--log-level`: Log level.
 One of DEBUG,INFO,WARNING,ERROR,CRITICAL.
 Defaults to INFO.
 *    `--no-ssl-verify`: switch off ssl verification for all network calls.
 *    `--request-timeout`: timeout for the http requests in seconds.
-Deafault is no timeout.
+Default is no timeout.
 *    `--header`: Header to be added to all network requests, in the format "Key:Value".
 Can be used multiple times.

 ### 1. Explore